aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03a_image_classification.rst

     - stores: ${use_case}
     - _self_
     - override hydra/job_logging: custom

 Run
 ===

-You can now test the training pipeline with your custom dataset using the following commands in the terminal:
+Assuming you have followed through the above steps, you can now test the image classification training pipeline with your custom dataset using the following commands in the terminal for either Tensorflow or PyTorch:

 .. admonition:: Terminal Session